phoebeireland/codeinstitutemilestoneproject3/README.md

 ## The Project- Purpose and Business Goals

-The purpose of this website is to create a space in which users who are enthusiastic about the outdoors can find reputable companies and are able to converse with other users on an exclusive forum.
-The website is accessible to those who have accounts and those who do not.
+This Website aims to create a space in which users who are enthusiastic about the outdoors can find reputable companies and converse with other users on an exclusive forum.
+The Website is accessible to those who have accounts and those who do not.
 The only difference between the experiences of a user who has an account and is logged in versus a user who has yet to register an account is the visibility of the forum page and the contact page, which is hidden to users who are not logged into the site.

 ## User Stories
-As a New User to the site, I want:
+A New User to the site wants:
 1.
 2.
 3.

-As a Returning User to the site, I want:
+A Returning User to the site wants:
 1.
 2.
 3.